hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Can-not-find-user.md

 ---
 title: "Can not find user (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) Cannot find a user that matches any of the following usernames/gm"
+description: "How to solve Salesforce deployment error /Error (.*) Cannot find a user that matches any of the following usernames"
 ---
 <!-- markdownlint-disable MD013 -->
 # Can not find user